Affordable and efficient Sora video watermark removal. Sign up now and get 1 free credits!

 • Agent Communication Protocol (ACP): Proposed by BeeAI and IBM

-• Agent-to-Agent Protocol (A2A): Developed by Google
+• Agent2Agent Protocol (A2A): Developed by Google

 • Each protocol addresses a distinct aspect of the AI agent ecosystem: